Affiliate links on Android Authority may earn us a commission. Learn more.

 A brief history of Color OS

 To make things less confusing, in 2020 the company revealed that it would adopt the same numbering scheme as mainline Android.
 As such, Color OS jumped from v7 to v11 with the launch of Android 11.
-This year, we’ll see Color OS 12 launch based on Android 12.
+In 2021, we saw Color OS 12 launch based on Android 12, and Color OS 13 will launch with Android 13 later in 2022.

 What Color OS looks like